Virginius Affair: US public reaction

-The initial press reaction to the capture of Virginius was conservative, but as news of executions poured into the nation, certain newspapers became more aggressive in promoting Cuban intervention and war.
-The New York Times stated that if the executions of Americans from Virginius were illegal, war needed to be declared.
+The initial press reaction to the capture of Virginius was muted, but as news of executions poured into the nation, certain newspapers became aggressive in promoting war, or at least formal recognition of Cuban belligerency.
+The New York Times opined that if the executions of Americans from Virginius were illegal, war needed to be declared.
 The New York Tribune asserted that actions of Burriel and the Cuban Volunteers necessitated "the death knell of Spanish power in America."
-The New York Herald demanded Secretary Hamilton Fish's resignation and the recognition by the US of the Cuban belligerency.
-The National Republican, believing the threat of war with Spain to be imminent, encouraged the sale of Cuban bonds.
-The American public considered the executions a national insult and rallied for intervention.
-Protest rallies took place across the nation in New Orleans, St. Louis, and Georgia, encouraging intervention in Cuba and vengeance on Spain.
+The New York Herald demanded Secretary Hamilton Fish's resignation and the recognition by the US of Cuban belligerency.
+The National Republican, believing that war with Spain was imminent, encouraged the sale of Cuban bonds.
+The American public considered the executions to be a national insult and rallied for intervention.
+Protest rallies took place across the nation in New Orleans, St. Louis, and Georgia, encouraging intervention in Cuba and vengeance against Spain.

 The British Minister to the United States, Sir Edward Thornton, believed the American public was ready for war with Spain.
 A large rally in New York's Steinway Hall on November 17, 1873, led by future Secretary of State William Evarts, took a moderate position, and the meeting adopted a resolution that war would be necessary, yet regrettable, if Spain chose to "consider our defense against savage butchery as a cause of war...."